Appboy/appboy-android-sdk/README.md

 appboy-android-sdk
 ==================

-Welcome to the public repo for the Appboy Android SDK!
+The public repo for the Appboy Android SDK

 ## Private Beta

-We're currently holding a private beta to test Android support the Appboy customer engagement platform.
+Welcome to our private beta.

 Integration instructions are available at http://appboy.github.com/appboy-android-sdk/ email android-beta@appboy.com with any questions on integration.